Mango-information-systems/mango-is-website/source/tools/myTagOverflow/index.md

    - type: h4
      value: Open source
    - type: p
-     value: This tool is open source, dual-licensed under MIT and LGPL.
+     value: myTagOverflow is open source, dual-licensed under MIT and LGPL.
 You can find the source code of this app <a href="https://github.com/Mango-information-systems/mango-is-website/">here</a>.
+   - type: p
+     value: Suggestions and contributions are welcome, please have a look at the <a href="https://github.com/Mango-information-systems/mango-is-website/labels/myTagOverflow">current issues</a> on github.
 ---